tylernwatson/fraud-detection-case-study/instructions.md

     * well documented
     * Model description document (see below)
 * Flask app with well documented API
-    * Needs to register your service at POST `/register`
     * Needs to accept input records on POST `/score` endpoint
 * Web based front-end to enable quick triage of potential fraud
     * Triage importance of transactions (low risk, medium risk, high risk)